GodKiller999/CLE1-Culminating-Learning-Evidence-Midterm-Examination-/CLE1-Culminating-Learning-Evidence-Midterm-Examination--main/CoupDeIt_MidtermCLE.md

 Our Midterm Exam in Web Authoring

-This will be our meeting area
+This is our Final files